ci/woodpecker/push/woodpecker Pipeline was successful Details

 By default, bemoji will sort the list it displays by your most frequently and most recently used emoji.
 To disable this behavior, execute bemoji like the following:

-This will stop bemoji from re-ordering your emoji lists before displaying them.
+This will stop bemoji from adding recently used emoji before displaying the list.

 You can also stop bemoji from adding any emoji to your history in the first place:

 This will not add any of the emoji you pick to your recent emojis.
 Put both together to completely ignore the recent emoji feature of the program (these are the equivalent short versions of the options above):

 Like this, you'll be hiding any recent personal emoji and no one will know that you always type 👄🍆💦.